cosc2299-sept-2023/w5-tut4-github_actions/README.md

 ```

 ## Copyrights
-This is a public project that mean anyone can use this project for your working
+This is a public project, which means that anyone can use it for their work.

 Copyright (c) 2021 Navit Choudhary